WurstCommander/Win10AppRemove/README.md

 At first, I would suggest that you deinstall all apps which you don't need via the start menu.
 Hover over the icon in the start menu, right click and choose "deinstall".
 This is the "normal" way to remove apps which aren't reluctant like the ones this script removes.

-**If this is your first time executing PowerShell Scripts you have to allow scripts to be executed:
+**If this is your first time executing PowerShell Scripts you have to allow scripts to be executed.
-Execute this command in the PowerShell: ```Set-ExecutionPolicy Unrestricted```.
+To do this, execute this command in the PowerShell: ```Set-ExecutionPolicy Unrestricted```.
 After using the script you can that the execute level back to "Set-ExecutionPolicy Restricted" if you like.**

 (More here: http://windowsitpro.com/powershell/running-powershell-scripts-easy-1-2-3 and here: https://technet.microsoft.com/en-us/library/ee176961.aspx)